afraniomelo/afraniomelo.github.io/_i18n/en/projects/voce_em_mim.md

 After one of these disappearances, the crazy girl surprised me and lay on top of me.
 I always loved the pressure of eighty-something kilos on my body and bravely endured the lack of air to the limit.
 This time her face was close to mine, her cold lips on my cheek, and her gaze turned to the horizon.
 When I was almost suffocating, she asked:

--- You gals created the world, right?
+-- You folks created the world, right?

 -- You could say that.